-The 2014 World Water Week in Stockholm is hosted and (PCO) is MCI AB.
+The 2014 World Water Week in Stockholm is hosted and organised by SIWI.
+The Professional Conference Organizer (PCO) is MCI AB.

 VENUE

 World Water Week will be held at Stockholmsmässan in Älvsjö, which is located approximately 10 minutes by car and public transport from the centre of Stockholm.